AbbinavSK/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-This repository will document all the leetcode problems that I complete. <br> Currently working on the "easy" problems.
+This repository will document all the leetcode problems that I worked on. <br>

+- 2 Easy Problems